shubhanshu02/email-fetcher/README.md

 6. Enter the message title to search and press `Enter`.

 7. The list of emails will be saved in the current working directory with the name `emails.txt`.
+   The emails, their labels, and snippets can be viewed in `data.csv`